aaronsteen01-ops/Retro_Space_Run/README.md

 ### Persistent Weapon Upgrades
 Destroying priority targets now drops weapon tokens.
 Collect them to permanently unlock higher-tier blasters that carry across sessions.
 The `weapons.js` module serialises unlocks to localStorage and reapplies them when a new run starts, letting players build their own loadout ladder.

+### Meta Progression & Ship Hangar
+Runs now feed a persistent progression ledger tracked in `src/meta.js`.
+Total runs, aggregated score, and cumulative boss defeats determine which hulls are available when you next dock.
+Visit the new Garage overlay from the title screen to inspect ship stats, review unlock goals, and pick your preferred craft before launching.

+### Ship Roster
+The hangar opens with the reliable Pioneer, but defeating three bosses unlocks the precision Vanguard interceptor, while banking 50,000 total score grants access to the wide-spread Nova gunship.
+Each hull offers unique speed, fire rate, shield, and projectile spread characteristics that noticeably alter the feel of a run.

+### Cosmic Abyss Palette
+Clearing Level 3 now awards the Cosmic Abyss visual theme.
+Once unlocked it becomes selectable alongside existing palettes, bathing the HUD, ship trails, and particle effects in deep-space blues and violets.

 ### Boss Encounter Flow
 Every sector culminates in a bespoke boss fight.
 Bosses spawn once the timer crosses the late-stage threshold, lock the finish gate, and shift the soundtrack via `audio.js`.
 Defeating the boss triggers celebratory particles, reopens the gate, and rolls a guaranteed weapon drop.